kwsch/pk3DS/README.md

 <br />

-pk3DS is a ROM editor for all 3DS Pokémon games that utilizes a variety of tools developed by a large group of contributors.pk3DS was created using C# and primarily focuses on its randomizer to provide users with a fresh and new experience in the beloved Pokémon games.
+pk3DS is a ROM editor for all 3DS Pokémon games that utilizes a variety of tools developed by a large group of contributors. pk3DS was created using C# and primarily focuses on its randomizer to provide users with a fresh and new experience in the beloved Pokémon games.

 ## Table of contents